EvanKirsch/coffee-ride/README.md

 # :coffee: [Coffeeride.io](https://coffeeride.io/) :bicyclist:
 Passion project I use to design my bike rides around coffee stops.

+Currently, the best way to pathfind while cycling is manually evaluating the route.
+Can I write software that will reasonably route a coffee rider or bicycle tourist?

 ## :open_file_folder: Table of Contents
 - [:toolbox: Tooling](#toolbox-tooling)